-When Does Bond 25 Come Out?
+When Does No Time to Die Come Out?

 Will Daniel Craig Play James Bond?

-So, an American Will Direct?
+So an American Will Direct?

 Fukunaga was not the original director for the new movie.
 At one point, it looked like Danny Boyle (TRAINSPOTTING, SLUMDOG MILLIONAIRE) would direct.
 He and screenwriter John Hodge departed over “creative differences,” leaving the gate open for Fukunaga to step in.

-What Is Bond 25 About?
+What Is No Time to Die About?

-Who Sings the Bond 25 Theme Song?
+Who Sings the No Time to Die Theme Song?

 The Returning Cast

-A new James BOND movie means plenty of new faces — and also the return of some old favorites.
+A new James Bond movie means plenty of new faces — and also the return of some old favorites.